top of page

 Regarding the use and structure of a blind review, panel proposals, and submission procedures, the OCLSNA gratefully acknowledges its inspiration from previous announcements of Byzantine Studies Conferences (The Byzantine Studies Association of North America).

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

-1. Do I need to submit a completed paper before or at the conference?
+1) Do I need to submit a completed paper before or at the conference?

 No. Completed papers are never submitted.
 Papers are read at the conference but not submitted.

-Only proposals for papers are submitted to the program committee.
+Only proposals for papers are submitted to program committee.
 These proposals take the form of abstracts.
 Please follow the instructions for their submission.
 The criteria for their acceptance are listed in the instructions.

-2. Will the accepted abstracts be published?
+2) Will the accepted abstracts be published?

 Yes.
 All accepted abstracts will be published for the conference.

-3. How long should a conference paper be?
+3) How long should a conference paper be?

 The presentation of the paper must not exceed twenty-five minutes.
 The expected average time for reading a paper is twenty minutes.
 Please ensure beforehand that your presentation does not exceed the allotted time limits.